Faster Algorithms for Sparse ILP and Hypergraph Multi-Packing/Multi-Cover Problems: Introduction

 \begin{problem}[Optimization and Counting] Given $c \in \ZZ^n$, compute the number of $x^*$, such that

 and find an example of $x^*$, if such exists.
-Declare, if $\PC \cap \ZZ^n = \emptyset$ or if the maximization problem is unbounded. \end{problem}
+Or declare that $\PC \cap \ZZ^n = \emptyset$ or that the maximization problem is unbounded. \end{problem}

-In our work, we analyze these problems in the assumption that the matrix $A$ is sparse.
-To estimate the sparsity of $A$, it is convenient to use the maximal number of non-zero elements in rows and columns of $A$: Here, $\|x\|_0 = \bigl|\{i \colon x_i \not= 0\}\bigr|$ denotes the number of non-zeros in a vector $x$ and $A_{i *}$, $A_{* j}$ denote the $i$-th row and the $j$-th column of $A$, respectively.
+In our work, we analyze these problems under the assumption that the matrix $A$ is sparse.
+To estimate the sparsity of $A$, it is convenient to use the maximum number of non-zero elements in rows and columns of $A$: Here, $\|x\|_0 = \abs{\{i \colon x_i \not= 0\}}$ denotes the number of non-zeros in a vector $x$ and $A_{i *}$, $A_{* j}$ denote the $i$-th row and the $j$-th column of $A$, respectively.
+Additionally, we define the \emph{total sparsity of $A$} as the minimum of the above parameters: